MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 > [!NOTE] Current support is limited to x86 and AMD64 on Windows10. **Customer feedback** would help us prioritize shipping these sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.

-## Command line
+## Simple command line interface

-Adding the flag -fsanitize=address to your command line (with /Zi to emit debug info.) is all you need to compile,link and run instrumented code in an .EXE or DLL.
+Adding the flag -fsanitize=address to your command line (with /Zi to emit debug info.) is all you need to compile,link and run instrumented code in an .EXE or DLL.The flag -fsanitize=address is compatible with all existing C or C++ optimization flags (e.g., /Od, /O1, /O2, /O2 /GL and PGO).

                      C:\> cl -fsanitize=address /Zi file.cpp file2.cpp my3dparty.lib /Fe My.exe

-The flag -fsanitize=address is compatible with all existing C or C++ optimization flags (e.g., /Od, /O1, /O2, /O2 /GL and PGO).

 ## Errors ##